ashejaz/Home_Sales/README.md

 The aim of this project was to compare the run-times of the following query on the regular data vs cached data vs partioned parquet data:

->_What is the "view" rating (to 2 decimal places) for homes costing more than or equal to $350,000?_
+>_What is the "view" rating for the average price of a home (to 2 decimal places) where the home costs more than or equal to $350,000?_

 The query performed on the initial home sales table returned the following output and run-time: